tobixen/thrash-protect/README.md

 ---------------

-This script will be checking the pswpin and pswpout variables in /proc/vmstat on configurable intervals (default: one second).
+This script will be checking the pswpin and pswpout variables in /proc/vmstat on configurable intervals.
 If both swap in and swap out is detected within the interval, the program will STOP the most nasty process.
-The same will happen if there has been significant amounts of swap in or swap out (default: 100 pages).
+The same will happen if there has been significant amounts of swap in or swap out.
 When the host has stopped swapping the host will resume one of the stopped processes.
+If the host starts swapping again, the last resumed PID will be refrozen.

 Finding the most "nasty" process seems to be a bit non-trivial, as there is no per-process counters on swapin/swapout.
 Perhaps it's possible to check the delta of the total swap pages used and sum it together with the number of page faults.
-Currently three algorithms have been implemented and the script uses them in order:
+Currently three algorithms have been implemented and the script uses them in this order:

-* Number of page faults.
-This is non-ideal because a rogue process gobbling up memory and swap through write-only operations won't cause page faults.
-Also, a "page fault" is not the same as swapin - it may also happen when a program wants to access data that the kernel has postponed loading from disk (typically program code - hence one typically gets lots of page fault when starting some relatively big application)
+* Last unfrozen pid, if it's still running.
+Of course this can't work as a stand-alone solution, but it's a very cheap operation and just the right thing to do if the host started swapping heavily just after unfreezing some pid - hence it's always the first algorithm to run after unfreezing some pid.

 * oom_score; intended to catch processes gobbling up memory without making significant amounts of page faults.
 It has some drawbacks -